fredwu/amaze_hands/README.md

 _Lorem ipsum spreadsheet amaze._

+Previously, as a [Delivery Lead](https://www.google.com.au/search?tbm=isch&q=spreadsheet+slave) I spent a significant portion of my time manually recording card dates and working out the cycle time and wait time.
+LeanKit unfortunately does not help much - its reporting tool is very basic and somewhat inaccurate.

+Below is the spreadsheet I used - Excel formulas are helpful, but punching in dates is an extremely tedious process.

 ![](doc/images/spreadsheet.png)

 ## How?

 _Lorem ipsum copy paste amaze._

+Even though LeanKit does offer an XML export function for exporting card history, the function is broken therefore Amaze Hands relies on copy-pasted card history text from each card to process the data and generate metrics.

+Below is a high level system architecture diagram that shows how Amaze Hands handles data.

         +---------------------+
         |        Text         | <- Raw text input.